 The Lovely Roselle and I saw Barrington Stage's "Fiddler on the Roof" last Saturday and it blew us away.
 We still had tears in our eyes 15 minutes after the play.
 Both sets of my grandparents came to America seeking a better life and feeling the threat of coming pogroms.
 After the first act, when it was clear what the villagers faced, I turned to Roselle and whispered to her, "And that's why we're in America."
 In the end, this play is a vehicle for the main character, Tevye.
 Brad Oscar who played the part was just superb.
 His nuances, his movements, his singing were phenomenal.
 As he faced the heavens and implored God for guidance in a Talmudic "On the one hand, on the other hand" manner, his questions just struck me as so real.
 The music is nothing but inspiring.

 Barrington Stage under Julie Boyd's masterful direction and the Berkshire Theatre Group (Colonial Theatre) under Kate Maguire are two of the reasons people come to the Berkshires and to Pittsfield.
 There are, of course, a few people who don't understand the contribution that has been made, not only from an artistic perspective, but from an economic one.
 Everyone who comes to the Colonial or Barrington Stage gets introduced to the city and its many assets.
 Many spend money here.
 In the audience the night we saw "Fiddler" was the visionary and former mayor, James Ruberto, who understood just how important these institutions are and could be for the city.
-Yet, there are those who do not understand the extraordinary importance and mission of these venues.
-Some are politicians, some are critics.
-Enough said.
-All praise to those constructive souls who give us unparalleled theater in our corner of the world.
-All praise for the cast of "Fiddler."

 On a related artistic matter is the Hill in Great Barrington where a wonderful man, Kevin Kavanah lives with his equally lovely family.
 Kevin, a teacher, is a gentle and very private man but he does have a passion -- his bagpipes.
 For years, the sounds of Kevin's bagpipes floating through the air, often on a Sunday afternoon, have added to the pleasure of living on Hollenbeck Avenue.
 The sounds of the train passing through Great Barrington, the birds, and the bagpipes are neighborhood staples which we love.
 Our neighbors are right there with us.
 They have already turned out for an impromptu performance.
 Our kids grew up with these sounds.